developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to specify the behavior when a specified key is pressed in a specified state on the physical keyboard of a device.
+Use this *Sub-group* to specify the behavior when a specified key is pressed in a specified state on the physical keyboard of a device.

 **Detail Information:**